 We know plenty of keen visitors to Africa don’t have the luxury of choosing the “ideal” dates to travel.
 Let’s be honest, life is busy!
-This might seem like a limiting factor when planning a trip, but it doesn’t have to be.
+This might seem like a limiting factor when planning a safari trip, but it doesn’t have to be.
 One of the beauties of Africa is its diversity, which means there’s an abundance of options to satisfy almost everyone, at any time of year.
-However these myriad options don’t make the task of choosing where to go in Africa any easier!
-So over four blog posts, we’ll be looking at your best safari options for the year.
+However this don’t make the task of choosing where to go in Africa any easier!
+So over four seasonal blog posts, we’ll be looking at your best safari options for the coming year.

 Here are our recommendations for where to go in Africa during May, June and July …

 This blog article is courtesy of Cedarberg Africa, a travel and safari company specializing in African tailor-made itineraries.
 We have special rates with all the hotels and game lodges, so you don’t pay any more.